jiyooonp/15-466-f23-base6/README.md

-# (TODO: your game's title)

-Author: (TODO: your name)

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+# Guess the Word!

+## Author: Jiyoon Park

+## Design:

+In this two person game (Drawer and Guesser), the Guesser has to guess what the Drawer is drawing.

+## Networking:

-Networking: (TODO: How does your game implement client/server multiplayer?
+(TODO: How does your game implement client/server multiplayer?
 What messages are transmitted?
 Where in the code?)

-Screen Shot:
+## Screen Shot:

 ![Screen Shot](screenshot.png)

-How To Play:
+## How To Play:

-(TODO: describe the controls and (if needed) goals/strategy.)

-Sources: (TODO: list a source URL for any assets you did not create yourself.
-Make sure you have a license for the asset.)
+- The first client is the Drawer and the second client is the Guesser

+### Drawer

+- You are given a word to draw.

+- You have to navigate around the canvas and draw!

+- Your pen will only draw when you are pressing down the __SPACE BAR__!

+- Be aware, it is not easy to draw something!

+### Guesser

+- You have to guess what the Drawer is drawing.

+- You are given three candidate words to choose from

+- Once you catch what the drawing is of, press __1__ or __2__ or __3__ to check if your guess is correct!

+- If you want to play the game again when it is over, press __r__ ( just pressing __r__ randomly will just lower your score)

+### General

 This game was built with [NEST](NEST.md).